What’s the difference between a copyright, a patent, and a trademark?

 May 23, 2012 | By Vela Wood

-Intellectual property (and I am not talking about a smart piece of real estate) consists of copyrights, trademarks, and patents.
+Intellectual property (and we’re not talking about a smart piece of real estate) consists of copyrights, trademarks, and patents.
 There is a lot of confusion as to the application and distinction of each.
 Do you have a novel idea?
 Are you creating a novel?
 A logo for your business?
 Or have you come up with a functional product?
-Once you read the info below, it is my hope that your brain should become intellectual property with regard to each area of law.
+Once you read the info below, it is our hope that your brain should become intellectual property with regard to each area of law.

 A copyright protects original works of authorship.
 Copyrights are generally artistic, such as a song, a painting, a poem, a novel, a movie, etc. The moment your artistic product is created, it is protected under copyright law and you can put the © next to your work without registering with the USPTO.
 Registering your work with the USPTO is the least expensive of the intellectual property bunch and provides stronger protection of your creative work.

 Trademark law protects trade names, slogans, and logos.
 Almost all of our clients need a trademark as they have a name, slogan, and/or logo that has been carefully thought out and is seen as their brand and identity.
 At VW, this is our bread and butter.
-(Check out our startups page above for our flat fee pricing info.)
-A trademark is distinguished from a copyright in that a trademark protects the origin of your name, slogan and logo.
-On the other hand, a copyright protects your creatives works of art, whether they be written, drawn or sung.
+A trademark is distinguished from a copyright in that a trademark protects the origin of your name, slogan, and logo.
+On the other hand, a copyright protects your creative works of art, whether they be written, drawn, or sung.

 So let’s put all these laws together with one example, and what better way than to use a Nike shoe, perhaps the most recognized brand in the world.